san antonio DEL tequendama

 The road past the former hotel has also been the scene of numerous mudslides and fatal accidents further contributing to stories of paranormal activity.

 The building – to this day – is said to be wrapped in a strong aura of dark or negative energy that gives people ideas such as murder and suicide they would not otherwise have given thought.
+A etheric desire known the 'Call of the Void".

 A young woman is said to have been brutally murdered in one of the rooms and her apparition is still seen watching out of the window of the room she was murdered in.